phantom0004/KRYPT0S-Ransomware_POC/README.md

 To run _KRYPT0S_, follow these steps in a sandboxed environment:

 1. **Initial Check**: The program attempts to connect to a specific URL.
 If the connection is successful, it will terminate itself.
-2. **Execution Warning**: Prompts the user twice to confirm execution, preventing accidental launches.
-3. **System Commands**: Disables security measures and prepares the system for encryption.
+2. **System Commands**: Disables security measures and prepares the system for encryption.
-4. **Encryption Process**: Encrypts files on all detected drives using AES encryption.
+3. **Encryption Process**: Encrypts files on all detected drives using AES encryption.
-5. **Display Ransomware Screen**: Launches the fake ransomware screen to complete the simulation.
+4. **Display Ransomware Screen**: Launches the fake ransomware screen to complete the simulation.

 **Remember: This program is for educational purposes only.
 Do not use it on any real-world systems.**